martejulie/fluid-flow-in-astrocyte-networks-analysis/README.md

-# Supplementary code, Sætra et al. 2023
+# Supplementary code: Sætra et al. 2023

-This repository contains code that reproduces the main results presented in Sætra et al. 2023,
+This repository contains code to reproduce the main results presented in Sætra et al. 2023,
 Neural activity induces strongly coupled electro-chemo-mechanical interactions and fluid flow in astrocyte networks and extracellular space – a computational study.